-January 26, 2017
+February 28, 2017

 Nonhuman primates can do a lot of things that humans do - they can use tools, teach each other skills, and use sound to communicate.
-But they don't seem to be capable of making human-like speech sounds-or so researchers thought.
+But they don't seem to be capable of making human-like speech sounds - or so researchers thought.
 A team of scientists including APS Fellow Arnaud Rey (Centre National de la Recherche Scientifique and Aix-Marseille University, France) has just published new findings showing that Guinea baboons do, in fact, make sounds akin to human vowel sounds.

-Researchers had long thought that primates were not capable of making human speech-like vocalizations due to the high position of their larynx.
-But this explanation doesn't hold in light of the fact that human infants also start out with a high larynx and are able to make these speech sounds.
+Researchers had long thought that primates were not capable of making human-speech-like vocalizations due to the high position of their larynx.
+But this explanation doesn't hold true in light of the fact that human infants also start out with high larynxes and are able to make these speech sounds.

-The research team analyzed 1,404 recordings from 15 Guinea baboons, living in a primate center in France but typically native to West Africa.
+The research team analyzed 1,404 recordings from 15 Guinea baboons native to West Africa but living in a primate center in France.
 The team found that the baboons produced at least five sounds that are very similar to vowel sounds found in many human languages.
-And, like humans, the baboons also stuck sounds together to produce a vocalization, such as the "wahoo call," an additive process that was thought to be unique to humans.
+And, like humans, the baboons also stuck sounds together to produce vocalizations, such as "wahoo calls," in an additive process that was thought to be unique to humans.

-"We were surprised that the baboons combined the vowel-like sounds in various ways," first author Louis-Jean Boë said in a PLoS One news story about the research.
+"We were surprised that the baboons combined the vowel-like sounds in various ways," first author Louis-Jean Boë said in a PLOS ONE news story about the research.

-The work has generated international media attention, featuring in stories from the New York Times (United States), National Post (Canada), BBC (United Kingdom), Le Parisien (France), La Vanguardia (Spain), Die Welt (Germany), Kurier (Austria), and other news outlets.
+The work has generated international media attention, featured in stories from the New York Times (United States), National Post (Canada), BBC (United Kingdom), Le Parisien (France), La Vanguardia (Spain), Die Welt (Germany), Kurier (Austria), and other news outlets.